mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 ```

 Then goes the cool trick.
 We substitute the user-provided handler with our own "outer" handler.
 This handler closes
-over `eventRule`, so it can use the rule to identify the warm-up call coming from CloudWatch.
+over `eventRule`, so it can use the rule to identify the warm-up event coming from CloudWatch.
 If such is identified,
 the handler short-circuits to the callback.
 Otherwise, it passes the event over to the original handler:

 ``` typescript